The Most Common Types of Neck Pain (and How To Fix It)

 One type of neck pain can be when the muscles hurt.
 You might have strained them, or repetitive motion might have caused them to grow sore.

 There can be small tears or knots in the muscle and frankly, muscle pain can cover a lot.
-The best solution for this can be to find a chiropractor for neck pain, such as Waterside Chiropractic.
+The best solution for this can be to find a chiropractor for neck pain.

 Nerve Pain